C2DH/histograph/README.md

  * `tmp_dir` is a temporary directory where the pipeline process stores temporary files and the new Histograph database
  * `document_files_dir` is a directory containing document files.

+## Notes

+Ingestion pipeline uses a `resource_creator` tool which is bundled as a docker image.
+The image is rather big (almost 4Gb) because it includes a 1Gb pytorch dependency and pretty big NER/NED models.
+Plan your free space accordingly.

 # Architecture